fahimkk/react-recurring-job/README.md

 | styles | object |  | React style object  | No |

 ### value props

+value prop can be used to pass default values

 | Names  | Type           | Default | Description | Mandatory |
 | ------ | -------------- |---------|-------------| --------- |
 | startDate| Date/String | new Date()|The starting date of the recurring event| No |